jeffpar/pcjs.v1/_posts/2016-02-24-remembering-compaq.md

 graphics-capable (CGA) display.
 COMPAQ improved on IBM's mutually-exclusive display choices by creating a monochrome display that could display both high-quality text *and* graphics.

-IBM released their own portable unit a year later, but it looked suspciously COMPAQ-like, and it lacked COMPAQ's innovative display.
+IBM released their own portable unit a year later, but it looked suspiciously COMPAQ-like, and it lacked COMPAQ's innovative display.

 That tradition of innovation at COMPAQ continued for many years.
 Sometimes they even seemed *more* concerned about